Phineas and Ferb: Episodes

+Most of the episodes premiered in pairs of two 11-minute stories, while others were released on their own.
+Disney Television Animation produced the episodes in two variants: they were primarily paired in 22-minute shows but also produced as individual episodes.
+Thus, a credits scene was made for each quarter-hour episode, while for the packaged variant, only the credits from the second "segment" would be used.

+Currently, the series airs in a 22-minute format, with the separate variants being occasionally shown as fillers.
+Digital and streaming releases, like on iTunes and Disney+, have the episodes in pairs.

 Characters

 The series' main characters live in a blended family, a premise that the creators considered underused in children's programming and that reflected Marsh's own upbringing.
 Marsh considers explaining the family background "not important to the kids' lives.
-They are a great blended family and that's all we need to know."
-The choice of a platypus as the boys' pet was similarly inspired by media underuse, as well as to exploit the animal's striking appearance.
-Povenmire and Marsh wanted to select an uncommon species, an animal that kids could not "pick out at a pet store and beg [their parents] for."
-The platypus also gives them freedom to "make stuff up" since "no one knows very much about them."
-Choosing a platypus also allowed them to own that "mental real estate," so that if someone thinks of the word "platypus," they will associate it with Agent P, just as an ogre is now commonly associated with Shrek.
-Marsh called the characters "cool, edgy and clever without ... being mean-spirited."
-Animation director Rob Hughes is said to have noted that "in all the other shows every character is either stupid or a jerk, but there are no stupid characters or jerks in this one."
+They are a great blended family and that's all we need to know".
+The choice of a platypus as the boys' pet was similarly inspired by media underuse, as well as the animal's striking appearance.
+Povenmire and Marsh wanted an uncommon species, an animal that kids could not "pick out at a pet store and beg [their parents] for".
+The platypus also gave them freedom to "make stuff up" since "no one knows very much about them", and allowed them to own that "mental real estate", so that if someone thinks of the word "platypus", they will associate it with Agent P, just as an ogre is now commonly associated with Shrek.
+Marsh called the characters "cool, edgy and clever without ... being mean-spirited".
+Animation director Rob Hughes is said to have noted that "in all the other shows every character is either stupid or a jerk, but there are no stupid characters or jerks in this one".

 Development

 Early inspirations

 Dan Povenmire attributes the show's genesis to his childhood in Mobile, Alabama, where his mother told him to never waste a day of summer.
 To occupy himself, Povenmire undertook projects such as hole-digging and home movie-making.
 Povenmire recalled, "My mom let me drape black material all the way across one end of our living room to use as a space field.
-I would hang little models of spaceships for these little movies I made with a Super 8 camera."
+I would hang little models of spaceships for these little movies I made with a Super 8 camera".
 He was an artistic prodigy and displayed his very detailed drawings at art shows.
 Marsh was raised in a large, blended family.
 As with Povenmire, Marsh spent his summers exploring and taking part in various activities to have fun.